Japan - Data Protection Overview

 The following cases of individual or collective damages claim actions against Benesse on this incident are publicly available:

-The Supreme Court of Japan judgment of 23 October 2017 overturned the lower court's (Osaka High Court) judgment that the plaintiff should have established damages beyond a mere feeling of discomfort or anxiety.
-It instead found the plaintiff's privacy was infringed and remanded the case to the lower court to further review what the moral damage due to the privacy infringement was.
+The Supreme Court of Japan's judgment of October 23, 2017, overturned the lower court's (Osaka High Court) judgment that the plaintiff should have established damages beyond a mere feeling of discomfort or anxiety.
+It instead found the plaintiff's privacy was infringed and remanded the case to the lower court to further review of what the moral damage due to the privacy infringement was.

 - the Subsidiary breached its duty of care by failing to appropriately upgrade its controls against data being exported to new models of smartphones using a Media Transfer Protocol ('MTP'); and

-The APPI applies to every PIC in Japan, whether a person or entity; the exemption for a person or entity which has not handled personal information of more than 5,000 individuals in certain cases was abolished when the APPI was revised in 2017, though the General Guidelines relax the standards of security measures for 'small or medium sized business operators' (see section 6 below) .
+The APPI applies to every PIC in Japan, whether a person or entity; though the General Guidelines relax the standards of security measures for 'small or medium-sized business operators' (see the section on principles below).

 The APPI only applies to persons or entities that handle personal information in the course of their business.
-For this purpose, a 'business' means activities which can be conducted repeatedly for a particular purpose and are regarded as a business under social conventions; a business can be for profit or not.
-A broadcasting institution, newspaper publisher or other press organisation, professional writer, university or other academic organisation, religious body, or political party are exempted from the obligations under the APPI in connection with such press, professional writing, academic, and political activities respectively.
+For this purpose, a 'business' means activities that can be conducted repeatedly for a particular purpose and are regarded as a business under social conventions; a business can be for profit or not.
+A broadcasting institution, newspaper publisher or other press organizations, professional writer, university, or other academic organization, religious body, or political party are exempted from the obligations under the APPI in connection with such press, professional writing, academic, and political activities respectively.

-The APPI applies to 'handling' of personal information by a PIC.
+The APPI applies to the 'handling' of personal information by a PIC.
 'Handling' is not defined in the APPI or the PPC's guidelines.
-However, it was explained in published discussions made at the Government's committee regarding the outline of the original APPI in 2000 to mean collection (acquisition), retention, use, transfer, and any other acts of handling personal information.
+However, it was explained in published discussions made at the Government of Japan's ('Government') committee regarding the outline of the original APPI in 2000 to mean collection (acquisition), retention, use, transfer, and any other acts of handling personal information.
 'Processing' was also explained at the discussions to include any such acts.
 The terms are understood in practice to be given such meanings.

-For further information regarding the scope of the application of the law, see section 2.1 above.
+For further information regarding the scope of the application of the law, see the section on personal scope above.

 3.1.
 Main regulator for data protection